rajeevbarde/civit-lora-download/README.md

 This will open two new command windows: one for the backend server and one for the frontend server.
 Each will automatically install dependencies if needed and start the respective server.

+> **Note:** The first time you load the frontend page in your browser, it may take some time to appear.
+This is normal as the development server initializes and compiles the application for the first time.

 ----------